 Although a few studies show some benefits from negative ions, the evidence that salt lamps improve health is lacking.

 Mood and sleep.
-Some people believe that positive ions in the air increase anxiety, irritability, and unpleasant feelings.
+Some people believe that positive ions in the air increase anxiety, crankiness, and other unpleasant feelings.
 They say that negative ones ease stress, anxiety, and depression, and improve overall well-being.

 In some human studies, negative ions at high concentrations did lessen depression slightly, but they didn't have much of an effect on anxiety levels or sleep.

 A very small study shows that people did better on thinking skills tests when they were in a room where the paint on the walls had a high concentration of total air ions (both positive and negative ions).
 But the paint had no effect on their general well-being.

 Asthma and allergies.
 The notion that negative ions may improve breathing has led to a few studies on the topic.
 In most of them, negative ions didn't ease breathing or asthma symptoms.
 They also didn't lower inhaler use in children and adults with chronic asthma.

 Cleaning the air.
 Negative ions do have some ability to clean harmful particles from the air.
 When ions build up on bacteria or pollen, they neutralize the pollutants.
 Studies suggest that negative and positive ions may kill germs, though exactly how isn't clear, and some experts say the germ-killing may be due to other reasons.
 In any case, there's no evidence salt lamps have this effect.